moabukar/tech-vault/coding-challenges/README.md

 **Constraints**

 Stick to Golang's standard library if possible.
-You can use a package like Gorilla Mux for routing, or a desired backend framework of your choice (e.g. Quarkus, Spring Boot).
+You can use a package like Gorilla Mux for routing, or a desired backend framework of your choice (e.g. Quarkus, Spring Boot, Flask, ExpressJS).
 Keep your application as stateless as possible.
 Please make sure to comment your code.
 Success Criteria
 All endpoints should work without any errors.
 Searching algorithm should correctly return the blogs that contain the search query.
-Test cases should cover basic scenarios and edge cases for the searchin algorithm.
+Test cases should cover basic scenarios and edge cases for the searching algorithm.

 ```